brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 #### Fig. 6: Spike-LFP coupling
 [`spike_lfp.jl`](scripts/plots/spike_lfp.jl) plots spike--phase coupling for theta, spike--amplitude coupling for gamma, and preferred spike--theta phase during both spontaneous and task periods.

+### 3. Replotting all results

+If you have downloaded the plot data from Figsahre, and placed the data files in `data/plots/`, you can replot all figures by running the [`produce_figures.jl`](produce_figures) shell script.
+This file simply runs all of the plot scripts in the order listed in [step 2](#2.-final-analyses) and saves the results to `plots/`.